-For treatment of plantar fasciitis, heel pain and swelling - provides ankle and arch support.
+For the treatment of plantar fasciitis, heel pain and swelling - provides ankle and arch support.

-Graduated compression zone features boost circulation, reduce swelling and speeds up recovery of tired feet.
+Graduated compression zone features boost circulation, reduce swelling and speeds up the recovery of tired feet.

 Comfortable to wear under socks and shoes for extra support.

 Great value - these compression foot sleeves are sold as a PAIR.

 - Can be worn day or night and with shoes for 24/7 support

 - Anatomically designed for maximum comfort and is latex free